Building Electromagnetic Superintelligence

 Conway’s Law

 Organizational boundaries in any hardware program have been gerrymandered around their tools, which remain fundamentally fragmented and disconnected per physics domain.
 An entire discipline of systems engineering has come and gone, whose sole purpose was to coordinate across computer-aided engineering toolchain.
-CAE/EDA/ECAD, simulation, PLM, test systems, and telemetry pipelines that were never designed to talk to each other.
+CAE/EDA/ECAD, simulation, PLM, test systems, and telemetry pipelines are artificially separated and that were never designed to never talk to each other.

 High Cost of Verification